MatteoLarrode/DataViz-2102/Graphing Relationships/README.md

     6 Australia            0.96      0.804     2.40      2.80  TRUE   Higher Libera…

-My main research question is: “Does higher Internet penetration lead to high levels of freedom of speech?”
+My main research question is: “Does higher Internet penetration lead to higher levels of freedom of speech?”
 More specifically, could the Internet empower people who are usually less able to express themselves to finally share their opinions?

-Here is a scatterplot that illustrates the relationship between freedom of discussion for women, my outcome variable, and access to the Internet, my main independent variable?
+Here is a scatterplot that illustrates the relationship between freedom of discussion for women, my outcome variable, and access to the Internet, my main independent variable.

 <details>
 <summary>Code</summary>